-This beltway might be considered mainstream (pun intended), but it is well worth a visit.
-The space covered by the Barton Creek Greenbelt is vast and includes multiple points of interest.
-Take a nice hike from Zilker Park to get to Gus Fruh, a popular watering hole lined with rope swings.
-Or you can opt for a quick dip at Barking Springs — the dog friendly side of Barton Springs Pool.
-And if you’re feeling particularly adventurous, you can even take the trail to Seismic Wall and try your hand(s) at outdoor rock climbing.
+This beltway may be considered mainstream, but it's worth a visit.
+The Barton Creek Greenbelt is vast and includes multiple points of interest.
+Take a nice hike from Zilker Park to Gus Fruh, a popular watering hole lined with rope swings, or opt for a quick dip at Barking Springs — the dog friendly section of Barton Springs Pool.
+If you’re feeling particularly adventurous, take the trail to Seismic Wall and try your hand at outdoor rock climbing.

 You wouldn’t know it by the name, but Festival Beach Park is a generally quiet and calm area.
 Sitting on the shore of Lady Bird Lake in East Austin, runners often take a break from their training to watch the boats glide past the cityscape during one of the Austin Rowing Club’s regattas.

 Tom Hughes Park is a rocky outcropping overlooking Lake Travis that takes the cake for the best place to watch a sunset.
-The hike down to the water is short, but steep and rocky.
+The hike down to the water is short, steep, and rocky.
 At the bottom, the cove is a popular place to throw in a floaty and drift around for a few hours.

 Don’t go chasing waterfalls — or do, that’s fine too!
 Bull Creek is a wonderful area for hiking, swimming, and exploring.
 In the springtime, water levels are highest and make the beltway a good spot to stop and splash around.
 Fitt tip: bring waterproof shoes; the trails follow the stream and often force you to walk through tide pools.